ipfs/ipfs-blog/src/_blog/a-guide-to-ipfs-connectivity-in-web-browsers.md

 #### Running the container

 Once you're configured, running the container is simple.
-Ensure at minimum ports 4430 and 9090 are forwarded.
+Ensure that, at minimum, ports 4430 and 9090 are forwarded.

 ```bash
 docker run --mount source=ipfs_bundle,destination=/root -p 9091:9091 -p 4011:4011 -p 9090:9090 -p 4430:4430 -it trdiscordian/ipfsbundle